Seraaron/agora/srd/lists/stats/Links.md

 | #dw | If Wits is your worst mental ability, _then regress your Links_                                                                                                                                          |
 | #dw | If you are currently living in a new place that you've not lived in before (ie. a new city, country, planet, etc, or anyplace foreign to you that you've not set roots into), _then regress your Links_ |

-#que [[You can only reach rank 3 Links with a special gambit]], and getting to rank 2 Links or higher is normally impossible.
+#question [[You can only reach rank 3 Links with a special gambit]], and getting to rank 2 Links or higher is normally impossible.